Module curlew.fields

 if (C.gop is not None) and (isinstance(H.ori_loss, str) or (H.ori_loss > 0)):

-gv_pred = self.compute_gradient(C.gop, normalize=True, transform=transform) # compute gradient direction
+gv_pred = self.gradient(C.gop, normalize=True, transform=transform, accumulate=True, retain_graph=True, create_graph=True) # compute gradient direction

 # GLOBAL LOSS FUNCTIONS